caiters/uncovered-classics/README.md

-# uncovered-classics
+# Uncovered Classics

-This is a sub-theme of the Zuki theme by Elma Studio http://www.elmastudio.de/
+This is a sub-theme of the Zuki theme by [Elma Studio](http://www.elmastudio.de/).